Closed

 About

-Located along the upper Medicine Bow River at 8,600 feet elevation, Bow River Campground provides a tranquil camping experience in a heavily wooded forest of lodgepole pine, spruce, and young aspen.
-The 13 campsites are well-separated with dense understory and middle-story vegetation that provides excellent privacy between sites.
-Each site includes a picnic table and fire ring.
+Bow River Campground sits along the upper Medicine Bow River in Wyoming's Snowy Range, offering 13 well-separated campsites in a heavily wooded forest of lodgepole pine, spruce, and young aspen.
+The dense understory provides excellent privacy between sites, and the setting is quiet and tranquil.
+Each site includes a picnic table and fire ring, and the campground has two vault toilets and potable water.

 Directions

-From Saratoga, take Snowy Range Highway (WY-130) east 20 miles to Forest Road 100.
-Turn onto FR 100 and drive approximately 20 miles to the campground (slow drive).
-From Elk Mountain, take Carbon County Road 101 south to the National Forest boundary, continue on Road 101 to FR 100 (approximately 2 miles), then turn onto FR 100 and watch for the campground in less than 0.5 mile.
+From Saratoga, WY take the Snowy Range Highway (WY-130) east 20 miles to Forest Road 100.
+Turn onto Forest Road 100 and drive approximately 20 miles to the campground.
+This is a slow drive on gravel roads.
+Alternatively, from Elk Mountain, WY take Carbon County Road 101 south to the National Forest boundary, continue to Forest Road 100 (approximately 2 miles), then watch for the campground in less than 0.5 mile.